juliesymons/juliesymons.github.io/gettingStarted/index.md

 - learning rules (learning rate, momentum, weight decay)
 - accuracy (per step - Correct)
 - normalized accuracy (avgCorrect) - low pass filter
+- byte data source and byte label source

-The [DualPortRegression](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/toolkit/neuralnetwork/DualPortRegression.scala) example adds a validation layer to the logistic regression example.
-It performs validation using the validation images and label using the trained weights.
-The training and validation accuracy are about the same as the first example (~92% after 1.44M images are trained).
-This example demonstrates how to set up a validation network using trained weights.
+The [DualPortRegression](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/toolkit/neuralnetwork/DualPortRegression.scala) example shows how to add a validation layer.
+It trains using the same model as the logistic regression example.
+Validation is done using a separate data set, using weights from the training and does not back propagation.
+The accuracy numbers are about the same as the first example, which is about 92% after 1.44M images).
 Note the layer names change, for example, `FullyConnectedLayer` is used for training while `FullyConnected` is used for validation.

-In [TwoLayerNet](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/toolkit/neuralnetwork/TwoLayerNet.scala), a second logistic regression layer is added.
-The validation layer uses weights learned in the training model and does not do back propagation.
-With a training batch size of 120 and validation batch size of 40, this model achieves a training accuracy over 93% and validation accuracy of 97% in 40,000 cycles (with a batch size of 120, that is 4.8M images).
+[TwoLayerNet](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/toolkit/neuralnetwork/TwoLayerNet.scala) is similar to `DualPortRegression`, but it includes a second logistic regression layer (`FullyConnectedLayer`).
+The accuracy from this two layer model jumps to 97%, after 40,000 cycles with a batch size of 120, compared to the 92% with just one layer.

 In the last example, [ConvNet](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/toolkit/neuralnetwork/ConvNet.scala)  trains a model using Convolution.
-It also has layers for handling Bias, Max Pooling , ReLU (rectified linear unit) and tanh.
-With a modified batch size of 200, this model hits 100% training accuracy (AvgCorrect) after about 18,400 cycles (with a batch size of 200, that is 3.68M images).
+It also has 2 convolution layers that also use functions for Bias, Max Pooling , ReLU (rectified linear unit) and tanh.
+This model trains to 100% accuracy (using `AvgCorrect`) on a server running with a modified batch size of 200 for about 18,400 cycles (3.68M images).

 ## Filtering Toolkit